HMS Uganda (66): Transfer to Canada

 While under repair the Government of Canada negotiated with Britain to obtain Uganda for the Royal Canadian Navy (RCN).
-The official transfer took place on Trafalgar Day, 21 October 1944 at Charleston and she was renamed HMCS Uganda, out of respect for the British colony.
+The official transfer took place on Trafalgar Day, 21 October 1944, at Charleston and she was renamed HMCS Uganda, out of respect for the British colony.
 Uganda's first crew in RCN service was notable.
-The commanding officer was Captain Rollo Mainguy, OBE, who later became chief of the Naval Staff.
-The first officer (executive officer) was Commander Hugh Pullen, and other officers including Lieutenant Commanders William Landymore and Littler were all eventually promoted to flag rank following the war.
+The commanding officer was Captain Rollo Mainguy, who later became chief of the Naval Staff.
+The first officer (executive officer) was Commander Hugh Pullen, and other officers including Lieutenant Commander William Landymore were all eventually promoted to flag rank following the war.
 Lieutenant John Robarts, Aircraft Recognition Officer, went on to become Premier of Ontario.
 The other members of her crew of 907 comprised a carefully selected group; additional training on cruisers was provided through personnel exchanges with the RN.
 The first crew for Uganda was drawn from every province in Canada as well as the Dominion of Newfoundland.
-Eighty-seven percent were reservists (RCNVR and RCNR) while the balance were regular members of the Royal Canadian Navy.
+Eighty-seven per cent were reservists (RCNVR and RCNR) while the balance were regular members of the Royal Canadian Navy.

 Uganda's first assignment came shortly after her recommissioning.
 She was tasked to join the British Pacific Fleet's operational area south of Sakishima Gunto.
 She joined the 4th Cruiser Squadron and spent the rest of the month working up.
 The conditions for the crew were arduous since the ship had not been modified for tropical conditions, which would have provided better air circulation throughout the ship and more fresh water capacity.
 Uganda left Halifax, Nova Scotia, on 31 October 1944 and steamed via the United Kingdom where following her reconstruction at Charleston, the cruiser underwent further modification.
-She departed the United Kingdom in January 1945 and sailed to the Pacific, stopping at Gibraltar, Alexandria, Egypt, the Suez Canal, and on via Aden and Colombo, Ceylon, to the fleet base at Fremantle, Australia, where she arrived on 4 March 1945.
+She departed the United Kingdom in January 1945 and sailed to the Pacific, stopping at Gibraltar, Alexandria, Egypt, the Suez Canal, and on via Aden and Colombo, Ceylon, to the fleet base at Fremantle, Western Australia, where she arrived on 4 March 1945.